Sebastian Ziani de Ferranti

-Sebastian Pietro Innocenzo Adhemar Ziani de Ferranti (9 April 1864 – 13 January 1930) was a British electrical engineer and inventor.
+Sebastian Pietro Innocenzo Adhemar Ziani de Ferranti (9 April 1864 – 13 January 1930) was a British electrical engineer and inventor who pioneered high-voltage AC power in the UK, patented the Ferranti dynamo and designed Deptford power station.

 Personal life

 Sebastian Ziani de Ferranti was born in Liverpool, England.
 His Italian father, Cesare, was a photographer (son of composer Marco Aurelio Zani de Ferranti) and his mother Juliana de Ferranti (née Scott) was a concert pianist.
 He was educated at Hampstead School, London; St. Augustine's College, Westgate-on-Sea; and University College London.

-He married Gertrude Ruth Ince on 24 April 1888 and they had seven children together.
-Ferranti died on 13 January 1930 in Zurich, Switzerland.
-He was buried in the same grave as his parents and his daughter Yolanda at Hampstead Cemetery, London.
+He married Gertrude Ruth Ince on 24 April 1888 at St Dominic's Priory Hampstead and they had seven children: Zoë Vanda Marie (1889–1978); Basil (1891–1917); Gerard Vincent (1893–1980); Vera Catherine (1898–1993); Yolanda (1902–1919); Denis (1908–1992) and Yvonne Teresa (1913-1988).
+Ferranti died on 13 January 1930 in Zürich, Switzerland.
+He was buried at Hampstead Cemetery, London in the same grave as his parents, wife and his daughter Yolanda (who died at seventeen from appendicitis).

 His grandson, Basil de Ferranti, was a Conservative politician who represented Morecambe and Lonsdale in the late fifties and early sixties.
 His granddaughter Valerie Hunter Gordon invented what is considered the world's first disposable nappy and an early sanitary towel system.